gilge/sandbox/README.md

-"# Sandbox with Jira plugin"
+"# Sandbox with Jira access"